Tserith/AEBoost/README.md

 ## PetAssist

 Pets default to assist mode.
+Press right alt to toggle with protect mode.

 *Note: This will not be displayed in the follower window.*